suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 Additionally, the following terminology is used throughout this document:

-* SUIT: Software Update for the Internet of Things, also the IETF working group for this standard.
+* SUIT: Software Update for the Internet of Things, also the IETF working group for this proposed standard.
+While this software update mechanism is designed with the limitations and requirements of IoT devices in mind, there is no restriction preventing its use outside of IoT devices or for non-software payloads.

 # Extension Metadata

 Some additional metadata makes management of SUIT updates easier:

-* CoSWID, CoMID, CoRIM
+* Concise Software Identifiers (CoSWID), Concise Module Identifiers (CoMID), Concise Reference Integrity Manifest (CoRIM)
 * Text descriptions of requirements

 ## suit-coswid {#manifest-digest-coswid}

 a CoSWID can enable Software Bill-of-Materials use-cases.
 A CoMID can enable monitoring of expected hardware.
-A CoRIM (which may contain both CoSWID and CoMID) can enable both of these use-cases, but can also act as the transport for expected values to an attestation Verifier.
+A CoRIM (which may contain both CoSWID and CoMID) can enable both of these use-cases, but can also act as the transport for expected values to an attestation Verifier (see {{RFC9334}}).
 Tightly coupling update and attestation ensures that verification infrastructure always knows what software to expect on each device.

 suit-coswid is a member of the suit-manifest.
 It contains a Concise Software Identifier (CoSWID) as defined in {{I-D.ietf-sacm-coswid}}.
 This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not required by the Recipient.